Mandy the Doll: The Haunted Doll of the Quesnel Museum

 Nowadays...

 Now confined to a solitary display case, Mandy's influence seemed to intensify.
-Tales of encounters with the haunted doll abounded.
+Tales of encounters with the haunted doll grew.
 A brave visitor, attempting to capture Mandy's essence on film, found their camera's light flickering every five seconds—an eerie déjà vu for those acquainted with another infamous haunted doll, Robert, residing in Key West.
-Some visitors claimed Mandy's eyes followed them around the room, while others swore they witnessed her blink or shift positions within minutes.
+Some visitors claimed Mandy's eyes followed them around the room, while others swore they witnessed her blink or shift positions ever so slightly.

 As the museum staff and volunteers acclimated to the peculiarities that surrounded Mandy, a subtle unease persisted.
-A preference lingered—a hesitancy to be the last soul working or locking up at day's end.
-For in the presence of Mandy, the line between ordinary and extraordinary blurred, and the museum's halls reverberated with the whispers of a haunting tale, a tale that continues to unfold in the quiet corners of the Quesnel Museum.
+A preference lingered; a hesitancy to be the last soul working or locking up at day's end.
+For in the presence of Mandy, the line between horror and wonder began to blur, and the museum's halls have since reverberated the whispers of a haunting tale, one that continues to unfold in the quiet corners of the Quesnel Museum.